Green City Accord

-The Green City Accord will complement the Covenant of Mayors for Climate and Energy, by addressing issues not covered by the Covenant.
-It will also build coherence with other EU urban initiatives and support the delivery of the European Green Deal and of the UN Sustainable Development Goals (SDGs).
+The Green City Accord complements the Covenant of Mayors for Climate and Energy, by addressing issues not covered by the Covenant.
+It also builds coherence with other EU urban initiatives and support the delivery of the European Green Deal and of the UN Sustainable Development Goals (SDGs).

 The Accord will mobilise cities willing to step up their actions in five areas of environmental management:

 - Improving air quality

 - Improving municipal waste management and advancing the circular economy

 - Improving the quality of water bodies and the efficiency of water use

 To be a signatory, two essential steps are necessary.
 First, the Accord is presented to the municipal council (or equivalent decision-making body) of the local authority where a resolution must be adopted.
 Secondly, the mayor or equivalent representative signs the Green City Accord political commitment document.
 The city can then notify its adhesion by filling in the EUSurvey form.

 Click here to discover the growing number of signatory cities.

 What is CEMR’s role?

 Within a consortium made up of three European networks of local governments (Eurocities, ICLEI et CCRE), we promote the Accord among relevant stakeholders and hold capacity-building workshops for municipalities and cities.
 We also encourage our members as well as other interested stakeholders to participate in the initiative as Green City Accord Supporters (European or national associations).